 Guest blogging has also helped several companies to gain new users before launching.
 Publishing quality posts on high-authority sites with a lot of traffic leads to more people seeing your post.
 In addition, your guest posts can attract more traffic from people who follow your links back to your site.
 Ideally, guest blogging should be done on blogs with readers who would be interested in your new startup.
 It’s better to focus on a few blogs within your industry rather than publish hundreds of posts on random blogs.
 Ultimately, guest blogging is an effective strategy to increase your search engine rankings.
 Aside from helping you get referral leads, its effects on your SEO rankings are also evergreen.
 If this is something you are struggling with, we have compiled some actionable tips on guest blogging for your brand.

 2. Build Relationships with Industry Journalists

 Don’t tell your story in the first email.
-You will benefit more from building a relationship first; you have a whole six months to do so.
-Some of the possible ways to begin building a relationship with journalists is to suggest stories to them (again, see 10 Cold Email Pitch-to-Journalists Templates), if they are interested they will come back for more and to get a source as well, at which point you will have made your initial contact.
+You will benefit more from building a relationship first.
+After all, you have a whole six months to do so.
+One of the possible ways to begin building a relationship with journalists is to suggest stories to them.
+If they are interested they will come back for more and ask for a source as well.
+At this point, you will have made your initial contact.

 3. Write & Share Press Releases

 After writing a press release, it won’t read itself, will it?
-You have to release it to as many press release websites as you could possibly reach.
-While sharing that press release out there, make sure you put it in the right categories for your niche otherwise it will miss the target market.
+You have to release it to as many press release distribution websites as you could possibly reach.
+While sending that press release out there, make sure you put it in the right categories for your niche otherwise it will miss the target market.